 Of course, for spotting big game, traditional game drives are the best option.
 You can choose from several options including night drives and specialized birding safaris.

 This is a unique safari option during the summer months.
 It is a spectacular and peaceful way to observe wildlife activity around the river.
 Expect to see many birds, water-dwelling hippos and crocodiles, and animals that come to drink.

-This is an excellent option for people spending an extended time in the park.
+Self-drives are an excellent option for people spending an extended time in the park.
 As well as those who like to work on their own time.
 Remember that sunrise and dusk hours are when animals are most active, so get up early, pack some coffee and head off in search of wildlife.

 You cannot self-drive in the park past 6 pm, so booking a nighttime game drive through your camp is heavily recommended.
 It allows visitors to spot elusive nocturnal creatures.
 Look out for the adorable bushbaby and lone leopards on the move.